 Michel was the oldest of four children while Catherine may have been an only child.
-Her father died before the 1 December 1793 as her mother remarried on Tuesday, 17 December 1793.
-The marriage banns were published before the marriage to André DOMANGE on three consecutive Sundays (1st, 8th, 15th) dating the death of the first spouse at before the first bann.
+Her father died before 1 December 1793 as her mother remarried on Tuesday, 17 December 1793.3 The marriage banns were published before the marriage to André DOMANGE on three consecutive Sundays (1st, 8th, 15th) dating the death of the first spouse before the first bann.

 Michel and Catherine’s children

-Michel and Catherine named their youngest child Michel when he was born on 2 June 1814.
-He lived a little over a month and died on 15 July 1814.
-His death was followed by the death of young Catherine on 20 November 1814 at the age of two years.
+Michel and Catherine named their youngest child Michel when he was born on 2 June 1814.13 He lived a little over a month and died on 15 July 1814.14 His death was followed by the death of young Catherine on 20 November 1814 at the age of two years.15

 The children are grown

-Jacques PHILIPPART, the father of Michel, died on 23 March 1824 at the age of 75 years.
+Jacques PHILIPPART, the father of Michel, died on 23 March 1824 at the age of 75 years.18

-Catherine’s step-father André DOMANGE died on 17 December 1833 at the age of 69 years.
+Catherine’s step-father André DOMANGE died on 17 December 1833 at the age of 69 years.23

 The last of the children to marry was the youngest and only son Jean Pierre PHILIPPART.
 Until I began to review and research this family for this post I had no idea if Jean Pierre was still living or had married.
 I found his marriage in my genealogy society’s database for Luxembourg marriages for the years 1796-1923.
 It is still a work in progress and not yet online but as a member of the board of Luxracines, I have access to the beta version.

 Michel PHILIPPART died at the age of 71 on 23 September 1849.
-His death was reported by Joseph PHILIPPART who was erroneously listed as his son instead of his son-in-law.
-Three months later Joseph reported the death of his wife Marguerite, daughter of Michel, who died on 31 December 1849 at the age of 50.
+His death was reported by Joseph PHILIPPART who was erroneously listed as his son instead of his son-in-law.27 Three months later Joseph reported the death of his wife Marguerite, daughter of Michel, who died on 31 December 1849 at the age of 50.28

-Jean Pierre and his wife had a daughter born in Osweiler in 1837.
-This event in the commune of Rosport gave Jean Pierre, his wife, and child an entry in Thomas Webers’ family book for Rosport.
-The daughter’s marriage was included – an event which took place in Namur, Belgium in 1862.
+Michel and Catherine’s only living son, Jean Pierre and his wife had a daughter born in Osweiler in 1837.30 This event in the commune of Rosport gave Jean Pierre, his wife, and child an entry in Thomas Webers’ family book for Rosport.
+The daughter’s marriage was included – an event that took place in Namur, Belgium in 1862.
 This tiny tidbit along with her date and place of death was enough to trace the family further.
 The marriage record included the date and place of death of the bride’s father.
-Jean Pierre died on 21 October 1861 at the age of 52 in Hondelange, Province of Luxembourg, Belgium.
-He was a Belgian customs employee or employé des douanes belges, sous brigadier.
+Jean Pierre died on 21 October 1861 at the age of 52 in Hondelange, Province of Luxembourg, Belgium.31 He was a Belgian customs employee or employé des douanes belges, sous brigadier.
 He left a wife and a son who was the informant for his death.
 With each new record, a new clue was found and I learned he had at least five children and his widow was still living in 1875.

 By 1861, after Jean Pierre’s death, the only living child of Michel and Catherine was their daughter Anne who was also known as Nanette.
 As mentioned earlier her husband died while she was pregnant with their son Joseph who was born nearly two months later.
 But Anne and her father Michel PHILIPPART left a puzzle I have not been able to figure out.

 Anne died on 24 January 1871 at the age of 66 years.
-Her death was reported by her son Joseph and her son-in-law André HILBERT, the second husband of her daughter Catherine.
+Her death was reported by her son Joseph and her son-in-law André HILBERT, the second husband of her daughter Catherine.34

 I found many new records for this family group while reviewing my database.
 I added several generations to the PHILIPPART and MEUNIER branches of the family tree as I discovered marriage records for Catherine MEUNIER’s parents, grandparents, and great-grandparents.
 Nearly all the families who lived in the area during the 1700s appear to be related to each other and to my families of Rodange.
-Lots of loose ends to tie together.
-But they will have to wait for now as this ends my visit to Rodange – next stop will be Vianden.
+There are many loose ends to tie together.
+But they will have to wait for now as this ends my visit to Rodange – the next stop will be Vianden.